 Quicker than the Eye (Ex)

 At 2nd level, a filcher develops an amazingly swift and delicate touch.
-When she uses Sleight of Hand, creatures take a penalty on their Perception checks to notice the attempt equal to half the filcher’s class level.
-The filcher also subtracts her class level from the normal –20 penalty when attempting to make a Sleight of Hand check as a move action instead of as a standard action.
+When she uses Sleight of Hand, creatures take a penalty on their Perception checks to notice the attempt equal to half the thief’s level.
+The filcher also subtracts her thief level from the normal –20 penalty when attempting to make a Sleight of Hand check as a move action instead of as a standard action.
 Lastly, the filcher can withdraw an object hidden on her person, including a weapon, as a move action instead of the usual standard action.

 This ability replaces evasion.